top of page

 Why Topology Matters in Our Theology

-We apply this concept to the present state of Christianity: although there are many denominations and differences in worship practices, we believe that all who believe in the Bible and the salvation of Jesus belong to the same foundational set—the body of Christ.
+We apply this concept to the present state of Christianity: though there are many denominations and styles of worship, we believe that all who trust in the Bible and in the saving grace of Jesus Christ belong to the same foundational set—the body of Christ.

-This conviction guides our theology and serves as the philosophical backbone of our house church mission.
+This conviction shapes our theology and serves as the philosophical and spiritual backbone of our house church mission.